jonathantneal/eslit/README.md

 **string**: The string parsed as a template.

-#### resolve
+### ESLit.resolve

-Resolve returns a Promise that is resolved once its embedded promises have resolved.
+The resolve function returns a Promise that is resolved once its embedded promises have resolved.

 ```js
 eslit.resolve`Template literal to be ${ Promise.resolve('resolved') }`;